IU-Capstone-Project-2025/total_control/Report_week_3.md

 ## Implemented MVP features

-This week we completed the core MVP features focused on the Hardware and Firmware.
+This week we completed the core MVP features focused on the Hardware and Firmware and common

 ### Hardware